PRO-2684/jiu/README.md

 ## ✅ TODO

 - `env` field on recipes and global
+- Completion delegation
-- Migrate to use `clap` to parse arguments
+- Migrate to `clap` for parsing arguments and completion
-- Shell completion
-    - Options
-    - Recipes
-    - Arguments (delegate/pass-through to shell)
-    - Should be relatively easy after [clap#5424](https://github.com/clap-rs/clap/issues/5424) and [clap#3166](https://github.com/clap-rs/clap/issues/3166) got implemented
+    - Completion blocked on [clap#5424](https://github.com/clap-rs/clap/issues/5424) and [clap#3166](https://github.com/clap-rs/clap/issues/3166)
 - Set working directories
     - Where the config file is located (default)
     - Where the command is invoked